 The salad takes beans – green or broad beans, either one, or mix them – and tosses them with asparagus and olives.
 A little black garlic is broken into small pieces and added.

-Are you after other Bean Salads?
-Try Pasta with Minty Broad Bean Puree, Crispy Green Beans with Ginger and Soy, Italian Flat Bean Salad with Blue Cheese and Walnut Crumbs, Glorious Five Bean Salad, and Green Beans with Lentil Crumble.
+Similar dishes include My Favourite Grilled Asparagus, Pasta with Minty Broad Bean Puree, Crispy Green Beans with Ginger and Soy, Italian Flat Bean Salad with Blue Cheese and Walnut Crumbs, Glorious Five Bean Salad, and Green Beans with Lentil Crumble.

 Feekeh!
 No longer an ingredient that we need to travel across town to buy.
 With several Afghan shops closeby in my new neighbourhood, those sorts of ingredients now go on the weekly shopping list.
 Oh, the joy!